pizza3/lmonix/README.md

 # Introduction
 Lmonix is a desktop application for creating webVR prototype's, the tool consist's of a simple design editor for creating the static scene and a prototype editor for creating animation's and adding logic using script's.
 The following scene can been exported out as aframe component's, with all the necessary script's and asset's.
 The main goal of this project was to create a simple prototyping tool for designers and developers.
+The current build only support macOS.

 # Design
 The design editor is used for building the static scene, you can add entities such as basic 3D objects, lighting, environments, images / videos, 3D models etc. After adding the entities they will be displayed under the scene.
 On the right hand side the properties of each individual entity will appear when you select them.